Skip to content

 Best Latin Textbooks

-Here I will discuss the three Latin textbooks that I have the most experience with.
-The first two use the traditional grammar-translation method, while the third focuses on reading Latin and learning via inductive reasoning.
+Here I will discuss the three Latin textbooks with which I have the most experience.
+The first two employ the traditional grammar-translation method and I have used both of them as textbooks in the university classroom.
+The third focuses on reading Latin and learning via inductive reasoning.

 Susan Shelmerdine’s Introduction to Latin, Second Edition

 Shelmerdine’s Introduction to Latin is currently my preferred Latin textbook for both classroom and self-study.
 I have used it to teach at Harvard and beyond.
-It’s pretty affordable as these things go – you can get it for under $50 from The Book Depository and Amazon.
+It’s pretty affordable as these things go – you can get it for under $50.

-There is also an accompanying workbook, Ed DeHoratius’ Introduction to Latin: A Workbook, which has an answer key in the back.
+There is an accompanying workbook, Ed DeHoratius’ Introduction to Latin: A Workbook, which has an answer key in the back.
 This makes ideal for independent learners.
-(Take a look here on The Book Depository and Amazon.)

 Hackett Publishing also offers some free supplementary resources online (such as audio and exercises).